ibrahemiat/raspi_roomba_nav/README.md

 $rosrun 'your_pakage_name' 'file_name.py'
 ```

-instde of a video there will be a demo
+instead of a video there will be a demo